|

 https://www.colorado.gov/airquality/colorado_summary.aspx

-At 11PM (MST), Tuesday, 10/8/2024 the highest AQI value was 75 for Particulate less than 2.5 micrometers which indicates Moderate air quality.
-Respiratory symptoms possible in unusually sensitive individuals, possible aggravation of heart or lung disease in people with cardiopulmonary disease and older adults.
-Unusually sensitive people should consider reducing prolonged or heavy exertion.
+At 2PM (MST), Saturday, 2/22/2025 the highest AQI value was 64 for Ozone which indicates Moderate air quality.
+Unusually sensitive individuals may experience respiratory symptoms.
+Unusually sensitive people should consider reducing prolonged or heavy outdoor exertion.

 WHAT IS AN ACTION DAY?: An Action Day for fine particulate matter, carbon monoxide, ozone or other pollutants indicates that either current air quality is unhealthy or conditions are expected to worsen later in the day or on the next day.
 Action Days for air pollutants generally indicate that air quality will be in either the Unhealthy or Unhealthy-for-Sensitive-Groups categories according to the Air Quality Index.
 Action Days always convey overarching public health recommendations, and, according to season, trigger a variety of mandatory and voluntary pollution prevention measures.
 For example, during the summer open burning is prohibited when an Action Day for ozone and/or fine particulates is in effect.
 During the winter, residential burning restrictions are in effect when an Action Day for Visibility is in effect.